Can You Bring Magnets on a Plane? TSA Magnet Rules

 can you take strong magnets on a plane

-You could also check with the International Air Transport Association (IATA) as they also impose rules on which types and strength of magnets can be taken on a plane.
+You could also check with the International Air Transport Association (IATA), as they impose rules on which types and strengths of magnets can be taken on a plane.

 Can you use magnets while on board?